angular/angular.io/public/docs/ts/latest/guide/universal.md

 **WIP - This guide covers Angular Universal.
 In so doing, it also describes how to perform _Ahead of Time_ (AOT) compilation using Webpack.**

+# Angular Universal

-## Table of Malcontents
+## Table of Contents

 Overview

-    What is Universal
-        run app & render html on the server
-    Why it matters
-        discussion of slow devices
-        graphs of performance
+* How does it work?
+* Why do it?
+    * SEO / No JavaScript
+    * Startup Performance
-    The Example
+* The Example
-        discussion
-        directory structure

 Preparation

-    Installing packages
+* Installing the tools
-    Component-relative Template URLs
+* Component-relative URLs
+* Server Transition

-TypeScript Configuration
+Configuration - AOT

+* Main Entry Point
-    tsconfig-aot.json
+* Creating the tsconfig-aot.json
-    Main entry point for aot
-    tsconfig-uni.json
-    Main entry point for universal
-Webpack Configuration
+* Webpack Configuration
-    Loader
+    * Loader
-    Plugin
+    * Plugin
-    Input
+    * Input
-    Output
+    * Output

+Build - AOT

+* Source Maps

+Serve - AOT

-Server Configuration
+* Lite Server Configuration
+* Serve Command

+Configuration - Universal

+* Server Code
-    Lite Server
+    * App Server Module
+    * Universal Engine
-    Node Server
+    * Web Server
-Building
-    Add the Commands
-    Build the AOT bundle
+* Creating the tsconfig-uni.json
+* Creating the webpack.config.uni.js
+    * The entry points
+    * The output file

-    Build the Universal bundle
+Build and Serve - Universal

-Run the Server
-    Examine the behavior
+* Exercising Universal
+    * Disabling the Client App
+    * Throttling

+Conclusion

 # Overview

 Angular Universal is a technology that lets Angular applications run outside of the browser.
-Using Universal, you can run your Angular application on any [nodejs]() server.
+Using Universal, you can run your Angular application on any [Node.js](https://nodejs.org/en/) server.
 You can use it to generate the HTML output on-demand, or generate HTML files ahead of time.

-Angular Universal works using _NgFactory_ classes created through [AOT Compilation](../cookbook/aot-compiler.html).
+## How does it work?

+Angular Universal works by compiling the app to make it capable of running on the server, a form of _Ahead of Time_ compilation ([AOT](../cookbook/aot-compiler.html)).
 It's different from regular AOT because the app is compiled using `platform-server` instead of `platform-browser`.
-This changes the app behavior to make it capable of rendering on the server.
-For example, `platform-server` does not handle browser events, and it renders components to an HTML string instead of the browser DOM.
+This changes the app behavior to make it capable of rendering to an HTML string on the server instead of the browser DOM.

+The resulting app is necessarily limited.
+For example, a Universal app does not handle browser events such as mouse or keyboard inputs, nor send AJAX requests.

+> An available tool called [Preboot](https://universal.angular.io/api/preboot/index.html) will record browser events so they can be played back into the full Angular app once it is loaded.

-In this guide, we will first use Webpack to create an AOT-compiled version of the app, and then build on that to create a Universal server for the app.
+In this guide, we will use Webpack to create an AOT-compiled version of the app, and then build on that to create a Universal server for the app.

-## Why Do It
+## Why do it?

 Why would you want to create a static version of your app?
 There are two main reasons:

-1. SEO / No-JavaScript
+1. SEO / No JavaScript
 1. Startup performance

-### SEO / No-JavaScript
+### SEO / No JavaScript

 Your highly-interactive Angular app may not be easily digestible to search engines.
 Using Angular Universal, you can generate a static version of your app with navigation through the pages.
 This makes the content of your app searchable, linkable, and navigable without JavaScript.
+It also makes a site preview available to search engines and social media.

 ### Startup Performance

-> Everything counts in large amounts _- Depeche Mode_

 Application startup time is critical for user engagement.
 While AOT compilation speeds up application start times, it may not be enough, especially on mobile devices with slow connections.
 [53% of mobile site visits are abandoned](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/) if pages take longer than 3 seconds to load.
 Your app needs to load quickly, to engage users before they decide to do something else.